Troubleshooting

 Browser or app capture fails

 sero browser ... commands operate on visible in-app browser tabs. sero app ... screenshot, interaction, preview, and recording commands use the UI-backed app-control bridge.
-Both depend on the relevant panel being loaded and visible.
+Both need the target panel to be loaded and visible.

 sero browser list